 Yes, it is indeed possible to hack a phone through Telegram.
 End-to-end encryption is enabled for individual chats, but phishing links with social engineering tactics could be used to trick you into downloading malware onto your device.

-Be extremely cautious if you are sent a link, even if it’s from somebody you think you know well enough.
+Be extremely cautious if you are sent a link, even if it’s from somebody you think you know well.
 Like any other messaging app, Telegram isn’t 100% safe from hackers and never will be.
+The iOS version is more restricted and offers more protection, but malicious enterprise-signed apps and jailbroken devices can pose a risk.
+Always treat unexpected links or downloads with great suspicion.

 Common ways to hack a Telegram account